tinoha/kube-home/README.md

 >The key requirement is that each fully qualified domain name resolves to the Kong LoadBalancer IP.

-If you don't have a public domain, you may also use a custom local-only domain, such as:
+If you don't have a public domain, you can use a custom local-only domain for internal DNS resolution.
+Suitable examples include:

-- example.home
+- `example.home`
-- example.lan    -> .lan is the PI-hole default
+- `example.lan` – commonly used in local networks (e.g., Pi-hole default)
-- example.internal
+- `example.internal`
+- `example.com` – used throughout this project's manifests; [reserved for documentation and testing](https://datatracker.ietf.org/doc/html/rfc2606), safe to use in local environments

+> **Note:** Ensure your DNS server (e.g., Pi-hole, dnsmasq, or local resolver) is properly configured to resolve these custom domains to the correct internal IPs.

 Avoid .local, which is reserved for mDNS and may cause conflicts.